What is glaucoma?

 What are the risk factors for developing glaucoma?

 There are several risk factors for developing glaucoma.
 High intraocular pressure is the most common, and only modifiable, risk factor.
 Age is another important risk factor, as we age, our risk for glaucoma increases.
-Thin corneal thickness can also impart a higher risk for developing glaucoma – although, it is not clear if this is a result of falsely low-pressure readings or a direct risk factor.
+Thin corneal thickness can also impart a higher risk for developing glaucoma.
 Race is another important risk factor – risk of developing glaucoma is highest in patients of African-Caribbean descent, followed by Hispanics and then Caucasians.
 Family history in a first-degree relative (mother, father or sibling) is also a risk factor.
 Patients who are nearsighted (myopic) may also be at higher risk for developing glaucoma, but this connection is not definitive.

 Is it true there are different kinds of glaucoma?

 Yes.
-Most glaucoma falls into the category of primary open angle glaucoma.
-This is a painless and largely asymptomatic (you will not know you have it), form of glaucoma.
-Normal tension glaucoma is a form of open angle glaucoma where pressures stay within the normal range, but nerve damage still occurs.
+Most glaucoma patients fall into the category of primary open angle glaucoma.
+This is a painless and largely asymptomatic condition (you may not know you have it early on).
+Normal tension glaucoma is another form of open angle glaucoma where pressures stay within the normal range, but nerve damage still occurs.
 These types of glaucoma are often asymptomatic and require identification and management by your eye doctor.